mocks-server/main/README.md

 # Mocks Server

 Mocks server with extensible fixtures groupables in predefined behaviors.
-Change behaviors using built-in CLI or REST API.
+Behavior can be changed using built-in CLI or REST API.

 ## Table of contents